-- §10.1 The Code, and any amendment of it, shall originate either in the Court or the faculty.
+- \$10.1 The Code, and any amendment of it, shall originate either in the Court or the faculty.
 The originating body shall approve the Code or any amendment of it and then submit it for approval of the other body.
-Upon approval by the other body, it shall be submitted to the student body for final approval. - §10.2 The Code, and any amendment of it, shall become effective upon final approval and shall govern all conduct occurring after the date of its adoption.

-- §10.3 Upon final approval, the Code shall be printed and distributed to the students.
+Upon approval by the other body, it shall be submitted to the student body for final approval. - \$10.2 The Code, and any amendment of it, shall become effective upon final approval and shall govern all conduct occurring after the date of its adoption. - \$10.3 Upon final approval, the Code shall be printed and distributed to the students.
 The Code as amended shall be printed in each subsequent addition of the Student Handbook and provided to all students upon enrollment in the Law School.
-Copies of the Code shall be placed on reserve in the law library and made available in the office of the Student Bar Association. - §10.4 If there is any conflict between the Code and the regulation of any student organization, the Code governs such regulation. - §10.5 Final approval of the Code repeals the honor code(s) in effect at the time of such approval.
+Copies of the Code shall be placed on reserve in the law library and made available in the office of the Student Bar Association.